hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 How should the proposal be implemented?
 Is there a necessary order to implementation?
 What are the stages or phases needed for the delivery of capabilities?
 What configuration flags will be used to manage deployment of capability?

 ---

 ## Open Questions

-1. De we need to complete signature collection and construction before freeze and restart?
+1. De we need to complete ledger signature collection before freeze and restart?